 On this side of the pond, you will often find chocolate bark with garnishes mixed in.
 In France, they simply sprinkle the toppings, well, on top.
 I love this method because it gives you a chocolate confection that is both scrumptious to eat and a rainbow of beautiful colors to admire.
 After all, we first eat with our eyes!

-For Kids
+With Kids

-A plateful of crunchy garnishes is a fun way to involve little ones.
+I especially enjoy making a French-style bark with little kids.
+After I melt, cool, and spread the chocolate, they go nuts.
 It will buy you at least ten minutes of peace and quiet.
-Fun toppings for kids can be chopped pretzels (we use gluten-free), white chocolate chips, candied citrus peel or ginger, and even any cake decorating sprinkles you have on hand.
+Fun toppings for kids can be chopped pretzels (we use gluten-free), white chocolate chips, and candied citrus peel or ginger.

-🔪 Cutting
+On Cutting

 I like cutting it first into small rectangles, then halving the small pieces into long, thin triangles.
 But your kitchen, you're the boss.
 Break it up with your hands, or bring the kids back in and let them have at it.
-There is, of course, no wrong way to bark.

-Sweet Shapes
+Making Shapes

 To shape your bark with a cookie cutter, let it cool until almost hard, but still soft enough that you can press the cutters through with a little force.
 Carve out as many shapes as you like, but don't pop out the shaped chocolate bark until it is completely set.